christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 - the assumption, i.e. the position relation that hold in the current sample, is added as a clause composed of one position variable

-<span style="color:red">Q2: for CNF conversion, IDs of relation variables that are kept are remapped to a range of values from 1 to N, is that a requirement from PySat package ?</span>
+For CNF conversion, IDs of relation variables that are kept are remapped to a range of values from 1 to N, a requirement from PySat package.

 # Logical Graph Forms